rickosborne/cascades/md/13-2-3-manifest.md

 She turned to look at the man in 17C, found him asleep, opened the ashtray in his armrest, and flicked off her accumulated ash.
 "Thank you for your help earlier," she said before turning back to me.
 "That's all she'll need for the flight."
+As she faced me, I could see that something had loosened in her jawline and voice.

 The man stopped fidgeting.
 I looked and confirmed that he was buckled in.